United Airlines Flight 2860: Summary of events

 For the next seven-and-a-half minutes, while in a holding pattern, the flight was absent from the approach control frequency, and entered an area of hazardous terrain.
 The flight contacted maintenance, and informed they were having electrical trouble, and that several landing gear lights were inoperative.
 After discussing the problems with maintenance and deciding to contact the tower to get the emergency equipment ready, they re-established contact with the tower in Salt Lake City.

 The controller on duty noticed Flight 2860's predicament, but was unable to contact the flight until it re-entered the approach frequency.
 The controller immediately told Flight 2860 it was close to terrain on its right, and to institute an immediate left turn.
 Not receiving a response, the controller repeated his instructions, to which Flight 2860 responded.
 Fifteen seconds later, the same controller told Flight 2860 to climb to 8000 ft.
 The flight reported it was climbing to 8,000 from 6000 ft.
 Eleven seconds later at 01:38, the flight crashed into a 7665 ft mountain ridge at 7200 ft.

 The sheriff's office in Farmington reported the sound of an explosion and subsequent rumbling felt in the ground.
 The dispatcher called the airport to ask if an airplane had gone missing.
 The first answer was no. More questions revealed that it was a cargo plane.
 The sheriff's office organized a rescue team that found the bodies and debris.
 The rescue team reported that no part of the airplane bigger than a briefcase survived the crash.
 The "echo" of the crash could be seen on the mountainside for several years afterward.

 Witnesses in Kaysville and Fruit Heights saw an airplane flying low overhead.
 Shortly thereafter, all saw an orange glow to the east, which continued for three to four seconds.
 All witnesses reported rain in the area, and several reported it as heavy.
 All three occupants of the flight were killed, and the aircraft was destroyed.

 Cause

 The National Transportation Safety Board deduced that the cause of the accident was the "controller's issuance and the flight crew's subsequent acceptance of an incomplete and ambiguous holding clearance."
 The flight crew was cited for their failure to adhere to established lack-of-communication guidelines, and lack of adherence to established holding procedures.
 The aircraft's electrical problems were cited as a contributing factor.
 In addition, the flight's cockpit voice recorder was found to be inoperative, preventing the accident investigation from identifying any contributing factors in the cockpit.

+The crash was one of two United Airlines DC-8 freighter accidents to happen in 6 years.